AT&T WirelessSM

 You have a compatible smartphone

-In any case, we recommend signing up for the International Day Pass before you leave.
+In any case, we recommend signing up for International Day Pass before you leave.
 This way, you can verify that your destination is indeed one of the 210+ places covered by AT&T International Day Pass.
 But, if you forget to add it, don't worry.
-We'll automatically add it when you arrive and send you a text to let you know.
-You can then choose to opt out when you get the text, but having the option can help you avoid being without a phone connection or paying high rates.
-Remember, without an international plan you will pay for each text message you send, each minute of incoming and outgoing calls, and each megabyte of data used at international pay-per-use rates.
+We'll automatically add it when you arrive in an included destination and send you a text to let you know.
+You can then choose to opt out in the text, but having the option can help you avoid losing your connection or paying high rates.
+Remember, without an international feature, you will pay for each text message you send, each minute of incoming and outgoing calls, and each megabyte of data used at international pay-per-use rates.
 It's smart to know these rates before you travel.

 When am I charged and billed for AT&T International Day pass?

-AT&T International Day Pass starts the first time you use data, send a text, or make or receive a phone call.
+AT&T International Day Pass starts the first time you use data, send a text, or make or receive a phone call when abroad.
 That’s when you’ll be charged the daily fee.
 Remember, some apps use data in the background, so turn off cellular data or switch to airplane mode if you don’t want to be charged on a specific day.

 Daily fees are added to your bill at the end of your billing period.
-After you reach ten daily fees for a line in one billing period, you can keep using that line for the rest of the billing cycle without any extra charges.
+After you reach ten daily fees for a line in one billing period, you can keep using that line for the rest of the billing cycle without any extra charges (applies for land travel only).

-Once I add AT&T International Day Pass to my phone, do I have sign up (opt-in) for the service every day to use it?
+Once I add AT&T International Day Pass to my phone, do I have to sign up for the service every day to use it

-No, you don't have to sign up (opt-in) to AT&T International Day Pass every day.
-Unless you opt out from using it, it starts automatically when you use data, make a call, or send a text in a covered location.
+No, you don't have to sign up (opt in) to AT&T International Day Pass every day.
+Unless you remove it, it starts automatically when you use data, make a call, or send a text in a covered location.

 Can I use AT&T International Day Pass on a cruise ship?

-With this plan, you stay connected in over 210 destinations and on more than 400 cruise ships, and only pay for the days you use.
-If you're still traveling after your cruise, you can keep using International Day Pass for $12 per day.
+With this plan, you stay connected in over 210 destinations and on more than 400 cruise ships.
+You also pay only for the days you use.
+If you're still traveling after your cruise, you can keep using the International Day Pass for $12 per day on land only.

 *When added to your unlimited plan.
 Coverage and data speed vary by destination and may be changed.